 Although Sling TV has defined itself as “a la carte TV”, it feels like a label better suited to Amazon Prime Video.

 In addition to an abundance of on-demand films and TV shows for $12.99 per month – less if you pay for an annual subscription – you can pick from over 100 individual channels*.
-Prime is ideal if you’d like access to an extensive film library but also don’t want to wait to catch your favorite TV shows.
+So Prime is ideal if you’d like access to an extensive film library, but are also dedicated to a particular genre or TV network.

 However, at an average cost of $7 each, your monthly bill rises fast if you decide to add more than a handful of channels.
 If you’re looking to replicate the multi-channel cable experience but at a low-cost, Sling TV probably remains your best option.